 It is incredibly crucial for us to be accountable for our work, but for some reason, this is something that we struggle with.

 We are given work to complete rather than put forward our suggestions.
-The term’ support staff’ doesn’t help either because it suggests that we are there to only offer support, do the things asked of us and not much more.
+The term’ support staff’ doesn’t help either because it suggests that we are there only to offer support, do the things asked of us and not much more.

 This, my friends, is a load of rubbish!

-The role is changing, there are more opportunities for Assistants than ever before, and we must, must, must be accountable for our success.
+The role is changing, there are more opportunities for Assistants than ever before, and we must be accountable for our success.
 This is the first of many steps to move into a strategic business partnership role.

-The benefits of accountability?
+What are the benefits of accountability?

-When you take control of your workload, accept accountability for your actions and take real responsibility for what you are tasked with, well, the benefits are enormous.
+When you take control of your workload, accept accountability for your actions and take real responsibility for what you are tasked with, the benefits are enormous.

 Here are just a few differences you will find in your behaviour once you start to think about accountability within your role: